Choosing the right noise assessment equipment

 - Octave band

 There are a lot of noise meters which will measure each of these separately and they are perfectly fine, indeed I used them for years, but that does mean measuring the same job twice.
 If you have say 50 measurements to make and 15 minutes per measurement, the last thing you want is to double up on each measurement if you can help it.
-If you get a meter which records everything at once then that is frankly bloody marvellous and you should keep it on a pillow on a small altar in your office for it is something to worship as it means one measurement only is needed.
+If you get a meter which records everything at once then that is frankly bloody marvellous and you should keep it on a pillow on a small altar in your office for it is something to worship and exalt daily.

-Summary: Make sure the noise meter covers the minimum measures above.
+Summary: Make sure the noise meter covers the minimum measurements above.

 Summary: If costs are tight, a hand-held meter is more important than wearable.

 Summary: Hand-held is better than wearable in most situations.